11 Shrubs You’ll Regret Planting

 In northern climes, however, it dies back to the roots in winter, so you have to cut it back to the ground in spring (more work) and hope it still flowers.
 And in areas like the Pacific Northwest and much of the East, butterfly bush is considered invasive.
 If you do grow one, look for a sterile cultivar.

 Like so many other invasive species, buckthorn (Rhamnus cathartica) was brought to this country as an ornamental.
 It’s now considered a noxious weed because it outcompetes native vegetation, forming an impenetrable barrier and degrading wildlife habitat.
-Its thorny nature is also no fun to work with, so good luck taking a pruning saw to it.
+It’s difficult to get rid of buckthorn.
+Its thorny nature is no fun to work with, so good luck taking a pruning saw to it.

 Everyone loves this golden harbinger of spring when it’s in bloom, for about 15 minutes in early spring.
 Seriously.
 The show is about a week long, and then you have a green blob the rest of the growing season.
 Make that a green blob constantly in need of a haircut, because forsythia tends to look unruly if it doesn’t get a regular snip.
 More maintenance and fewer flowers (if you wait too long to prune it) is not a recipe for a great shrub when there are so many better candidates.